-Glide turns spreadsheets into beautiful, useful apps, so any other tool that uses a spreadsheet can be turned into your own custom mobile app.
-Tiller is an easy-to-use personal financial management app that keeps a Google Sheet in sync with your bank and credit card transactions, using secure feeds to your bank and other financial services.
+Tiller is an easy-to-use personal financial management tool that keeps a Google Sheet securely in sync with your bank and credit card transactions.

-In this video, we show you how to make a basic Glide app that helps you view and categorize your finances.
+In the video below, we show you how to make a basic Glide app that helps you view and categorize your finances.